-16 children have been approved so far to have assessments in 2023!
-Nine of these have had their assessments completed (we are waiting on the results for three of these).
-Three students have started tutoring, and we are sorting out tutoring/follow-up supports for the others.
+18 children have been approved so far to have assessments in 2023!
+Twelve of these have had their assessments completed (we are waiting on the results for two of these).
+Seven students have started tutoring, and we are sorting out tutoring/follow-up supports for the others.

 Donate today to help grow the impact!